mrrusof/snippets/java/oca8/ch4/README.md

 ### Protected

-0. ~~A piece of code in this class can access a member in a superclass in a different package if that member is protected.~~
+1. ~~A piece of code in this class can access a member in a superclass in a different package if that member is protected.~~
-1. ~~A given class C may access protected members of superclass via any reference of type C or any subclass of C that is set.~~
+2. ~~A given class C may access protected members of superclass via any reference of type C or any subclass of C that is set.~~
-2. ~~A given class C may not access protected members of superclass via a reference of type any superclass of C.~~
+3. ~~A given class C may not access protected members of superclass via a reference of type any superclass of C.~~
-3. ~~What happens when B and C extend A, B and C are in a different package than A, and B tries to access a protected member of A via a reference of type C?~~
+4. ~~What happens when B and C extend A, B and C are in a different package than A, and B tries to access a protected member of A via a reference of type C?~~
-4. ~~A given protected member of class C is inherited with access modifier protected by subclasses of C.~~
+5. ~~A given protected member of class C is inherited with access modifier protected by subclasses of C.~~
-5. ~~Code in a class C may access any protected member of C by means of a reference of type C or any of its subtypes.~~
+6. ~~Code in a class C may access any protected member of C by means of a reference of type C or any of its subtypes.~~
-6. Access to protected members is allowed only when one of the following conditions is satisfied.
+7. Access to protected members is allowed only when one of the following conditions is satisfied.
-  1. When Loc and Decl are in same package, Loc can do the following.
+  i.
+When Loc and Decl are in same package, Loc can do the following.
-     1. Call a method of the same name by means of a reference that inherits method.
+     a.
+Call a method of the same name by means of a reference that inherits method.
-     2. Read/write field by means of a reference that inherits field.
-  2. When Loc is in a class that inherits member, Loc can do the following.
+     b.
+Read/write field by means of a reference that inherits field. ii.
+When Loc is in a class that inherits member, Loc can do the following.
-     1. Call a method of the same name by means of a reference R that inherits method and is subtype of Loc.
+     a.
+Call a method of the same name by means of a reference R that inherits method and is subtype of Loc.
 Corresponds to test case ProtectedMemberAccess1.
-     2. Read/write field by means of a reference that inherits field and is a subtype of Loc.
+     b.
+Read/write field by means of a reference that inherits field and is a subtype of Loc.

-## Package
+### Package

 1. Access to package members is allowed only when one of the following conditions is satisfied.
   1. When Loc and Decl are in same package, Loc can do the following.
      1. Call method by means of a reference that inherits method.
-(This is different from rule 6.1.1 of Protected.)
+(This is different from rule 7.i.a of Protected.)
      2. Read/write field by means of a reference that inherits field.

 ## Optional Specifiers